-Q: Through what mechanisms does CDC award grants to states and territories?
+Q: Through what mechanisms does CDC award grants?

 A: There are three mechanisms for awarding grant funds: Block Grants, Mandatory Grants, and Competitive/Discretionary grants.
 Each grantee receives allocated funds by formula through Block Grants.
 Mandatory Grants are grants that a Federal agency is required by statute to award if the recipient submits an acceptable State Plan or application and meets the eligibility and compliance requirements of the statutory and regulatory provisions of the grant program.
 Discretionary/competitive grants are grants that permit the Federal Government, according to specific authorizing legislation, to exercise judgment ("discretion") in selecting the applicant/recipient organization, through a competitive grant process.
-More information on the grants process is available on CDC's Grants site at https://www.cdc.gov/grants/.
+More information on the grants process is available on CDC's Grants site.